Carol E. Percy

 Graduate Faculty; Undergraduate Instructor (UTSG)

 Office Location: Jackman Humanities Building, 732

-Office Hours and/or Leave Status: By appointment: please email me a list of three blocks of time that work for you, and I will choose the first time that works for me.
+Office Hours and/or Leave Status: Although I am on leave for 2018-19, I am around.
+Please email me a list of three blocks of time that work for you, and I will choose the first time that works for me.

 Biography: I teach courses in both English language (history & diaspora) and literature (18th-century), reflecting my research on eighteenth-century language and education.
 While my earliest work used Captain James Cook's language to explore the connections between editorial corrections and grammatical prescription, I am at work on an interdisciplinary monograph surveying the cultural origins, functions, and effects of normative linguistics.
-My work on the investment in prescriptivism of authors, editors, publishers, book reviewers, educators, King George III, and of course grammarians has appeared in journals including Age of Johnson, English Language and Linguistics, and Women's Writing, and in such essay collections as Educating the Child in Enlightenment Britain: Beliefs, Cultures, Practices (Ashgate, 2009), Eighteenth-century English: Ideology and Change (Cambridge UP, 2010), and The Oxford Handbook of the History of English (2012).
-Reflecting my role in the organization of a 2009 Toronto conference on prescriptivism and patriotism, I am also the co-editor of Languages of Nation: Attitudes and Norms (Multilingual Matters, 2012).
+My work on the investment in prescriptivism of authors, editors, publishers, book reviewers, educators, King George III, Thomas Jefferson and of course grammarians has appeared in journals including Age of Johnson, English Language and Linguistics, and Women's Writing, and in such essay collections as Educating the Child in Enlightenment Britain: Beliefs, Cultures, Practices (Ashgate, 2009), Eighteenth-century English: Ideology and Change (Cambridge UP, 2010), and The Oxford Handbook of the History of English (2012).
+Reflecting my roles in the organization of conferences on prescriptivism, I am also the co-editor of Languages of Nation: Attitudes and Norms (2012) and Prescription and Tradition in Language (2017).
 For a full list of publications, please see my personal website.